-II.
-THE GLOWS MISSION
+3. THE GLOWS MISSION

 Knowledge of long-term patterns of soil moisture variability offers a critical window for tracking the formation and evolution of terrestrial hydrological trends over a variety of regional and continental spatial scales.
-We note that the usefulness of a Earth Science Data Record (ESDR) is heavily dependent on its continuity.
+We note that the usefulness of an Earth Science Data Record (ESDR) is heavily dependent on its continuity.
 Any discontinuity in data level within the combined time series, whether due to discrepancies among satellites in calibration, viewing geometry, orbital parameters, or sensing frequency, could lead to overestimation or underestimation of trends and increase the number of years of observations required to detect a trend of a given magnitude.
 The construction of a long record of available observations can only be accomplished by merging observations in a consistent manner from multiple satellites over a multi-decadal period.
 Extending the current L-band record is what we aspire to with the GLOWS mission concept.

-The GLOWS payload performance requirements are based on, and justified by, the original SMAP mission performance requirements [4]).
+The GLOWS payload performance requirements are based on, and justified by, the original SMAP mission performance requirements [4].
 The goal of GLOWS is to provide L-band data continuity at SMAP-level of performance at lower cost and in a smaller package.
-This is achieved by employing an innovative membrane lens antenna that is lightweight and can
+This is achieved by employing an innovative membrane meta-lens antenna that is lightweight and, more importantly, can be deployed from a very small package.
+The meta-lens design is flat and radially symmetric.
+The meta-lens packaging and design greatly simplify the bus and spinning mass requirements compared to SMAP.